 How long does it take to go through court IN ALBERTA?

 Once you are charged with a criminal or drug offence, you will receive a first court date.
 The timeline for that first court date can vary.
-If you are in custody, then typically initial court dates are sooner in time than if you are out of custody.
+If you are in custody, then typically, initial court dates are sooner than if you are out of custody.

 If your criminal charges proceed to a diversion program, then you may be looking at three to four months for that resolution to take place once you are referred to the program.
-The referral process may take a month or two, and in some instances less time.
-It really depends upon whether your matter has been screened by the crown prosecutor for the program right at the outset, or if it is something that had not been contemplated but that you or your lawyer are asking the crown to consider.
+The referral process may take a month or two, and in some instances, less time.
+It really depends upon whether the crown prosecutor for the program has screened your matter right at the outset or if it is something that had not been contemplated but that you or your lawyer are asking the crown to consider.

-If your criminal charges proceed with a preliminary inquiry and then to trial thereafter, then from start to finish your matter could take one to three years.
-If you proceed to a trial at the Provincial Court, then typically the time it takes to get your matter to trial will be less than if you proceed with a preliminary inquiry and then a trial at the Court of Queen’s Bench.
+If your criminal charges proceed with a preliminary inquiry and then to trial after that, then from start to finish, your matter could take one to three years.
+If you proceed to a trial at the Provincial Court, then typically, the time it takes to get your matter to trial will be less than if you proceed with a preliminary inquiry and then a trial at the Court of Queen’s Bench.

-I have been able to have client’s matters resolved quickly, sometimes in one or two court appearances.
-However, each case will be fact specific and the timelines for dealing with your matter varies based upon your specific situation.
+I have been able to resolve client matters quickly, sometimes in one or two court appearances.
+However, each case will be fact-specific, and the timelines for dealing with your matter varies based upon your specific situation.